 That mix of musical influences alone would set Bonnie Trash apart, but the duo’s unique approach to their lyrical content really puts them in a school of their own.
 Inspired by communication theory, social commentary, horror, and ancestral folklore, the sisters approach their songwriting as a conceptual research project into their own family heritage.
 As second-generation Italian-Canadians, the Bortolon-Vettors became fascinated by the stories told by their Nonna and the connections between Treviso in Northern Italy and their hometown of Guelph, Ontario.

+Though Malocchio may be Bonnie Trash’s debut full-length, the band has been around for the better part of a decade.
 The twins began playing music together at age 11, forming an all-female punk band in high school and a more eclectic indie group during their college years.
 But what became Bonnie Trash began to coalesce around 2013, when they moved back home to Guelph after spending time in the larger cities of Toronto and Montreal.
 A progressive college town with a vibrant DIY music scene, Guelph is also home to a tight-knit Italian-Canadian community and the name “Guelph” also has an Italian origin.

 Spending more time with their Nonna Maria, they began digging into the ghost stories they heard as children, becoming more fascinated with the folklore, the superstitions, and the unique Veneto dialect she spoke — a dialect the sisters recognized was also dying out.
 Suddenly, the act of songwriting had also become an act of cultural preservation.
 And some of these stories were hair-raisingly scary.
 Discovering this heavier subject matter coincided with a shared desire to play heavier music.

-HDD096 · RELEASE DATE: June 06, 2022
+HDD096 · RELEASE DATE: October 28, 2022

 Engineered & Mixed By Josh Korody at Candle Recording Studio

-Produced by Bonnie Trash and Josh Korody
+Produced by Bonnie Trash & Josh Korody

 Mastered by Heather Kirby at Dreamlands Mastering